Last updated: 1 April 2026

 Health Check for Australia PR: Complete Guide

 Every applicant for permanent residency in Australia must satisfy the health requirement.
 The Department of Home Affairs requires health examinations to ensure that visa applicants do not pose a public health risk and that the cost of any health conditions will not place an unreasonable burden on the Australian healthcare system.
-This guide explains what examinations are required, how to book them, what they cost, and what happens if a health issue is identified.
+This guide explains what examinations are required, how to book them, what happens during the medical examination appointment, what they cost, and what happens if a health issue is identified.

 Understanding the health check process early is important because timing affects your application.
 Medical results are valid for only 12 months, so completing the examination too early or too late can create problems.
-This page covers every aspect of the health examination requirement as part of the broader Australia PR requirements.
+This page covers every aspect of the health examination requirement — including the physical examination, chest X-ray, blood tests, TB screening, and HIV testing — as part of the broader Australia PR requirements.

 What Health Examinations Are Required